Map: Projection

 Geographic maps use a projection to translate the three-dimensional real surface of the geoid to a two-dimensional picture.
 Projection always distorts the surface.
 There are many ways to apportion the distortion, and so there are many map projections.
 Which projection to use depends on the purpose of the map.

-Symbology
+Symbols

 The various features shown on a map are represented by conventional signs or symbols.
 For example, colors can be used to indicate a classification of roads.
-Those signs are usually explained in the margin of the map, or on a separately published characteristic sheet.
+Those signs are usually explained in a map legend on the margin of the map, or on a separately published characteristic sheet.

 Some cartographers prefer to make the map cover practically the entire screen or sheet of paper, leaving no room "outside" the map for information about the map as a whole.
 These cartographers typically place such information in an otherwise "blank" region "inside" the map—cartouche, map legend, title, compass rose, bar scale, etc.